xtrusia/ceph-charms/ceph-osd/README.md

     juju run-action --wait ceph-osd/4 osd-in

+## Working with disks

-### list-disks
+### List disks

-List disks known to a unit.
+Use the `list-disks` action to list disks known to a unit.

-The `list-disks` action lists the unit's block devices by categorising them in three ways:
+The action lists the unit's block devices by categorising them in three ways:

 - `disks`: visible (known by udev), unused (not mounted), and not designated as an OSD journal (via the `osd-journal` configuration option)